xsySherry2023/bike_rent_StatisticVis/README.md

 # bike_rent_StatisticVis

-## PyChart Data Visualization
+## PyeChart Data Visualization

-In this project, we utilize [PyChart](https://pyecharts.org/) for creating data visualization charts.
+In this project, we utilize [PyeChart](https://pyecharts.org/) for creating data visualization charts.

 The following five images are static screenshots generated from HTML created by Pyecharts.
 You can download these images and interact with them.